samier-fabien/docker-lamp/README.md

 ### 7. Git

-Git is installed inside www-docker-symfony container.
+Git is installed inside `docker_www` container.
 You can init a project.
 You can also clone a project from a distant repository.

 ### 8. Clone existing symfony project

-Place your terminal inside your container and clone your project with git.
+Place your terminal inside your `docker_db` container and clone your project with git.
 Then as usual :
 ```
 $ composer install
 $ php bin/console doctrine:database:create